top1944/duckuments/docs/17_setup/2_0_5_rc_control.md

 ## Test that the joystick is detected {#test-joystick}

-Plug the joystick receiver in one of the USB port on the Raspberry PI.
+Plug the joystick receiver in one of the USB port on the Raspberry Pi.

 To make sure that the joystick is detected, run: